 There has been no busier year than 2017.
 Sometimes it seems like 24-hours doesn’t leave enough time in the day for work, errands, and quality time with the ones you love.
-Interestingly, when it comes to feeding you family, most baked goods and dinner items eggnogyou see these days often come from local grocery stores or neighborhood restaurants due in large part to time constraints and pure convenience.
+Interestingly, when it comes to feeding you family, most baked goods and dinner items you see these days often come from local grocery stores or neighborhood restaurants due in large part to time constraints and pure convenience.
 Although we are grateful to have these easy options, nothing quite compares to a slow-cooked, homemade meal.

 With the holidays fast approaching, there is no better time to bring the family together.
 Memories made in the kitchen are everlasting and are easy to recreate with each passing generation.
 Whether it’s mixing up a rich-tasting, chilled Egg Nog to sip on while listening to Christmas carols, or a creamy Buttermilk pie to add amongst the smoked turkey and green bean casserole that decorate the family dinner table, we’ve got a few of our favorite holiday recipes to share with you.